circles-learning-labs/ecto_adapters_dynamodb/README.md

 **:empty_mapset_to_nil** :: boolean, *default:* `false`

 When a field contains a `DynamoDBSet` type and has a MapSet in it, by default the mapset must contain one or more values, otherwise an `insert` on the object will fail.
 This is due to DynamoDB not supporting empty sets.
-Setting this value to `true` will convert empty mapset values to `nil` before writting, allowing them to be written to DynamoDB as a null value.
+Setting this value to `true` will convert empty mapset values to `nil` before writing, allowing them to be written to DynamoDB as a null value.

 **:nil_to_empty_mapset** :: boolean, *default:* `false`